TheanosLearning/RibbonXpTracker/README.md

 # RibbonXpTracker

 #### Saves the total XP you earn from ribbons to local storage.
-Currently only Horde ribbon XPs are known.
+Currently missing XP values for 11 ribbons.
-#### Please submit a pull request if you are able to contribute any values.
+#### Please report any missing XP values in the gearsofwar forums: http://bit.ly/2nmtxro

 | Display Name              	| XP  	| Description                                                                                           	|
 |---------------------------	|-----	|-------------------------------------------------------------------------------------------------------	|